epohs/WeatherPic/README.md

 # WeatherPic

-Grab a photo from Dropbox, get it's EXIF data and, based on that the weather info for the time and location it was taken.
+Grab a photo from Dropbox, get it's EXIF data and, based on that the weather info for the location and time it was taken.
+Then display the weather data overlaying the photo on a simple webpage.

 The photo will be served from dropbox, and any changes (photos added, removed, or edited) within the app */img/* folder on Drobpox will trigger a [dropbox webhook](https://www.dropbox.com/developers/webhooks) to handle updates on our end.